blindsidenetworks-ps/moodle-mod_bigbluebuttonbn/moodle19/bigbluebuttonbn/README.rst

         You'll be prompted to configure the activity module.

-6. Enter the URL and salt (security key) to your BigBlueButton server (or use the default values).
+6. Enter the URL and salt (security key) to your BigBlueButton server (or use the default values for test-install).
 7. Click the Save Changes button.

 At this point, you can enter any course, turn editing on, and add a BigBlueButton activity link to the class.